rpellerin/rpellerin.github.io/content/tips-for-canyon-speedmax-bikes.md

 Although the max torque values if often written on the components, here is a value that is not:

-- The maximal torque for the 4 bolts that attach the handlebar to the Profile Design aerobars: 5 Nm max if M5 Diameter, 8 Nm if M6 Diameter.
+- The maximal torque for the 4 bolts that attach the handlebar to the Profile Design aerobars: 5 Nm max if M5 Diameter, 8 Nm if M6 Diameter (as I was told by the Canyon support)